How Raising Kids Today Puts Them in a Straightjacket

 Education – or rather, the acquisition of concepts – comes first, at the expense of personal development.

 Kids don’t get bored.
 However, boredom, playing, and having time to “waste” are three things that adults see as bad things but that actually encourage creativity.
-This is creativity that may be demanded of our kids tomorrow.
+However, this is creativity that may be demanded of our kids tomorrow.
 It’s a quality that’s very necessary in today’s world.

 Characteristics of suffocating parents